Coming in 2023: New Trunk Show

 Color My World With Quilts

 I'd love to share any of my lectures with your quilt guild or bee.
 Coming in 2023: New lecture: "Color My World With Quilts," a trunk show with something for everyone.
 Learning color theory and getting an array of inspiration for your next quilt has never been so fun.

 My most popular lecture is the story of the quilts and quiltmakers of Caohagan Island, a 13-acre island in the central Philippines, followed closely by my lecture on Japanese fabrics.
+I introduced "Around the Block" especially for guilds who love trunk shows.
 My other two lectures are equally interesting though the subjects are less known.
 Take time to read the descriptions then be in touch with me to see which lecture is best for your group.

 Around the Block: Creating Quilts from Blocks from Traditional to Contemporary

 From traditional blocks to modern blocks, from repeated blocks to one-of-a-kind blocks, from blocks you know to those you’ve never seen — quilters past and present (and likely future) love blocks.
 This trunk show includes more than 20 quilts from a range of quilting genres, including ones I've designed and ones designed by others and all constructed with blocks.
 Perhaps you’ll be inspired to join me in becoming a “blockhead” — newly defined as a quilter entranced by the infinite world of quilt blocks.
 I hope you’ll come away from this presentation proud to be a chip off the old block of our quilting foremothers and our quilting mentors and peers.
 Plan to join me on this colorful trip around the block.

 of Caohagan Island